Gen711/Fall18/trimming.md

 conda install -y -c bioconda trimmomatic jellyfish
 ```

-> install something via pip
+> install something via pip.
+Pip is the python package manager.

 ```
 pip install --upgrade pip
 pip install fastqp
 ```

 > Download data.
-For this lab, we'll be using only 1 sequencing file, which contains 1million reads.
+For this lab, we'll be using only 1 sequencing file, which contains 1 million reads.
 This is a tiny dataset.

 ```
 cd